protesilaos/iosevka-comfy/README.md

 compact than it should be.

 Those granted, Iosevka Comfy looks decent at larger point sizes.
-The author uses it for presentations.
+The author uses it for presentations because its open shapes make it easy to read.

 [ For the `:height` face attribute in GNU Emacs, the value is equal to the point size × 10. ]